AlexGaiser/fast-react/README.md

 ## Wiki

-If you are interested in contributing please see our [Wiki](https://github.com/AlexGaiser/fast-react/wiki/Setting-up-for-Development) for useful information!
+If you are interested in contributing please see our [Wiki](https://github.com/AlexGaiser/fast-react/wiki/Setting-up-for-Development)!